Author, Professional Speaker, Teacher, Ceramic Artist

 Founder – Our Faces Australia

 I was born in Brisbane, Australia, with a rare craniofacial syndrome, called Crouzon syndrome.
 Growing up I was bullied constantly, suffered from anxiety and depression, and felt very misunderstood.
 In the 1970s I underwent pioneer craniofacial reconstructive surgeries which left me with low vision.
 I taught in the primary school setting for 25 years leaving in 2014 due to anxiety and depression.
 After teaching I studied writing, youth work, training and assessment and life coaching.
 In 2020 I began to learn ceramics.
 My first marriage was coercive control which I eventually was able to escape from. in July 2020, I separated from my second husband of 20 years, due to his escalating addictions and domestic violence.
 He passed away in early 2021.

-I have three beautiful children to my husband who I met on the internet when it wasn’t the norm.
-My eldest two children have my craniofacial syndrome and my youngest child has Down syndrome.
+I have three beautiful children.
+My eldest two children have my craniofacial syndrome and my youngest has Down syndrome.

 Having three children who have needed surgeries and therapies, and constant hospital appointments, has given me a unique perspective on life and has led to my advocacy and speaking work.

-As mentioned, I am an advocate for people living with facial differences, mental illness and for the inclusion of children with disabilities in mainstream schools and out in the community.
+I am an advocate and global influencer for people living with facial differences, low vision or blindness, mental illness and for the inclusion of children with disabilities in mainstream schools and out in the community.
 With my stories and speaking I aim to help people who feel different to embrace who they are and live their best life.
 Through my ceramics I pose the question, ‘What is a face?’

 Before I became an author…